emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

    partial application.

 As shown in the comment in code above, we'd like it to return a lambda whose formal parameters correspond to those in the arg list specified as "`_`".
-We would like that lambda to "fix" the other arguments by creating a lexical closure over them.
+We would like that lambda to fix the other arguments by creating a lexical closure over them.

 Now, wouldn't it be nice if we had a variable called "new-function-arguments" that was a list of all the formal parameters to our new function, and a variable called "all-function-arguments" that was a list of all arguments used to